aidos-askhatuly/DDos_attack_detection/README.md

 </p>

 ## 🎯 Project Overview
-Traditional security solutions such as firewalls, antivirus software, and cryptography systems are no longer sufficient to address the evolving security threats due to:
+Traditional security solutions such as firewalls, antivirus software, and cryptography systems are no longer sufficient to address the evolving security threats including distiributed denial-of-service (DDoS) attacks due to:

 - **Static Defence.** They operate on a static basis, often relying on predefined rules and signatures to detect and mitigate threats.
 This approach fails to adapt to the dynamic nature of modern cyber threats, making it easier for attackers to evade detection.